 This guide identifies resources relevant to the VCE History - Revolutions units

-Our Library has a number of ebooks considering issues around the American Revolutionary War.
-We also subscribe to a wide range of scholarly journals.
-These can be accessed online using your State Library Victoria barcode.
+The Library has a number of ebooks considering issues around the American Revolution.
+Most of these can be accessed online using your State Library Victoria member number.

-Here are examples of some articles that can be found on specific issues of the American Revolutionary War, the causes and the aftermath.
+Use these tabs to see examples of some of the articles that can be found on specific issues of the American Revolutionary War, the causes and the aftermath.

 These articles can be contradictory as different historians interpret the evidence of events in different ways.
 The articles will also have footnotes and bibliographies that can lead to further articles.

 These are just a few examples of articles you can find using our databases and Article search through our Library catalogue.
 Remember that you will be asked to sign in with your free membership number to view the articles.
 See the Catalogue tab in this guide for more information on searching, or see our Help page on using Articles search.

 The subject of history is the study of past events.
 A historian is someone who researches these events and interprets them.
 Different historians may judge the causes and effects of historical events differently and may place greater emphasis on certain documents or evidence to form their conclusions.